geomapfish/geomapfish_website/content/pages/1_community.md

 It maintains relationships with the given Open Source software editor to ensure the technical and functional evolution of GMF.

 It meets several times a year to develop GMF.
-The minutes are available under the [meeting]({filename}98_meetings.md) page (currently only in French and German).

 ## Values of the community